You notice a drop in your Google rankings, and the first inclination is to sound the alarm.

 In conclusion, a drop in rankings can occur for many reasons.

 In the world of SEO, it’s going to happen.
 By following the steps above, you can determine the cause and develop a plan to restore them.
 Keeping up with fluctuations in rankings can be a challenge.
-If in doubt, reach out to a digital marketing agency in Los Angeles like Avita Digital to help monitor your website.
+If in doubt, reach out to a internet marketing company in Los Angeles like Avita Digital to help monitor your website.